-Pension contributions paid into a pension scheme via the claimant's employer and are being deducted from earnings before tax are disregarded.
+These pension contributions that are paid into a pension scheme via the claimant's employer and are being deducted from earnings before tax, are disregarded.
 This means the earnings figure used is gross taxable pay minus Income Tax and National Insurance contributions.

-If contributions are taken after the earnings have been taxed, the pension contribution is to be deducted from the reported RTI figure.
+Claimants may opt out of a workplace pension and choose to make payments into a registered personal or occupational pension scheme, which are not paid via their employer.
+Where contributions are taken after the earnings have been taxed, the pension contribution is deducted from the reported RTI figure.